-The first roundabout Eugène built is also the biggest roundabout in France.
+The first roundabout Eugène built, is also the biggest in France.

-It was constructed in 1906 at Place Charles de Gaulle, historically known as “la place de l’Étoile ” which is the meeting point of twelve straight avenues, including the Champs-Élysées
+It was constructed in 1906 at Place Charles de Gaulle, historically known as “la place de l’Étoile,” the meeting point of twelve straight avenues, including the Champs-Élysées.

 The roundabout circles the Arc de Triomphe monument and gets extremely crowded with cars making it difficult to get in and out.

 23) A French Pizza Chef Created the cheesiest pizza in the world with 257 different kinds of cheese

 France is home to more than 1000 types of cheese, but some say it may be more.

 With so many French cheeses, it wasn’t hard for Benoit Bruel, of Déliss’ Pizza in Lyon, to set the Guinness world record for “most varieties of cheese on a pizza.”

 Using mostly French cheese, he was able to top his pizza with 257 different varieties of cheese.